 5. Alzheimer’s and Other Causes of Dementia

-Dementia imposes high health care costs, an emotional burden of care givers, and destroys the quality of life of patients.
+Dementia causes high health care costs.
+It’s also an emotional burden on families.
+And it destroys the quality of life of patients.

 6. Arthritis